is-leeroy-jenkins/Mathy/README.md

 ## 📦 Overview

 **Mathy** is a powerful and extensible Python library designed to streamline machine learning workflows.
 It provides a clean abstraction over clustering algorithms, preprocessing tools, and classification/regression models with custom wrappers, error handling, and diagnostic tools.

 Mathy targets professionals in data science and analytics who require reusable, robust, and interpretable tools for building intelligent models—especially within government and research domains.

 -

-## 🚀 Features

-#### 🧰 Core Modules
+## 🧰 Core Modules
 - **`data.py`**: Abstract base classes (`Model`, `Metric`) and the `Dataset` class for loading and splitting data.
 - **`models.py`**: Wrappers for common classifiers/regressors such as:
   - Perceptron, Ridge, SGD, MLP (Multilayer Perceptron)